joelberkeley/spidr/README.md

 For installation, see [the instructions](INSTALL.md).
 We use [semantic versioning](https://semver.org/).
 See the source code for comprehensive API documentation (`src/` excluding `src/Compiler/`), and the [tutorials](tutorials) for extended discussions of spidr's architecture.
 These are [literate files](https://idris2.readthedocs.io/en/latest/reference/literate.html) and can be executed like any other source file.

-Please use spidr responsibly.
-We ask that you ensure any benefits you gain from this are used to help, not hurt.

 ## Motivation

 spidr is a research project into engineering in the machine learning space.
 In spidr, we bring some of the latest developments in programming language theory and hardware acceleration to probabilistic modelling.
 We hope to help developers find new ways to write and verify robust, performant and practical machine learning alogrithms; allow machine learning researchers to leverage software design to find new research avenues with tools that are easy to compose, modify and extend; and allow those new to machine learning to learn about common or useful algorithms.
 To these ends, we aim to make spidr